PrintSpool/PrintSpool/adr/adr001-configuration-api-for-heterogeneous-cnc-networks.md

 * Good, because the `updateConfigObjects` inputs would be fully self-documented by GraphQL
 * Bad because it would require the GraphQL schema to dynamically change based on which plugins are loaded which complicates the host and is not common practice in GraphQL.
-* A dynamic schema could have conflicting input types defined in incompatible plugins or hosts that would be unresolvable by a Tegh Combinator.
+* A dynamic schema could have conflicting input types defined in incompatible plugins or hosts that would be unresolvable by a Teg Combinator.
 * Bad, because GraphQL does not yet support input unions so our static typing options are limited for now.
 See: https://github.com/facebook/graphql/issues/488

 ### GUI: Dynamic Forms